 Proceedings of The 6th International Conference on Research in Humanities and Social Sciences

-Privacy in European Context
+Respect For Privacy In European Context

 Dr. Mihaela Agheniței, Dr. Valentina Cornea